 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-23, J, 3, states inmates placed into segregated housing as the only means to protect such an inmate shall be afforded reviews by the facility every thirty (30) days to determine whether there is a need to continue separation from the general population.
+23, J, 3, states inmates placed into segregated housing as the only means to protect such an inmate shall be afforded reviews by the facility every thirty days to determine whether there is a need to continue separation from the general population.

-During the past twelve (12) months there have been no inmates placed into protective custody in accordance with this standard.
-A statement of non-occurrence signed by the IPCM documents this fact.
+During the past twelve months there have been zero inmates placed into protective custody in accordance with this standard.
+BWRC does not have a segregation housing unit.

 Based upon the review and analysis of all available evidence, the Auditor has determined the agency/facility meets the standard relative to protective custody.
-No recommendation or corrective action is required.
+No recommendation or corrective action.